 Reasons Why Bulldogs Are Smart

 There are a number of reasons why English Bulldogs are smarter than most people give them credit for.
-Where they lack in obedience & working intelligence, they excel in other areas.
+Where they lack in obedience & working intelligence, they excel in other areas of intelligence.

-Though these two other components of IQ are difficult to measure, here’s why we think Bulldogs excel in these two areas of intelligence.
+Though these two other components of IQ are much more difficult to objectively measure, here’s why we think Bulldogs excel in these two areas of intelligence.

 The Bull-baiting Bulldog

 Instinctive intelligence is the dog’s innate ability or natural skill.
+It’s what the dog was developed to do.
 Nearly all dog breeds, including Bulldogs, were bred for a specific task, job or role.

 For example, the Australian Shepherd was bred to herd livestock.
-The fact that they’re capable of rounding up livestock and guiding them without human training is a type of intelligence.
+The fact that they’re capable of rounding up livestock and guiding them with little to no human training is a type of intelligence.
 That is their instinctive intelligence.

 Despite the dark history of the sport, Bulldogs were some of the best bull-baiting dogs in the world.
-No matter how sad, this is their instinctive intelligence.
+No matter how sad and unfortunate, this is their instinctive intelligence.

 The Bulldog’s Adaptive Intelligence

 On the other hand, adaptive intelligence refers to a dog’s ability to learn for itself.
-This can mean great at problem solving or capable of learning from previous mistakes.
+This can mean a dog that’s great at problem solving or capable of learning from previous mistakes and experiences.

-Even then, Bulldogs are known to show high adaptive intelligence through their actions.
-Though there is no objective way to measure this, we have some great stories that support our argument.
+Bulldogs are known to show high adaptive intelligence through their actions.
+Though there is no “scientific” method of measuring this, we have some great stories from real Bulldog owners that support our argument.

 One Bulldog owner tells us a story: